(PSYCHIATRIC TIMES) - Psychiatric Times - Category 1 Credit

-Read the article "Current Clinical Practice in Asperger Disorder" from the November 2009 issue of Psychiatric Times, complete the posttest and the evaluation.
+Read the article "Fibromyalgia Syndrome: A Guide for the Perplexed" from the February 2009 issue of Psychiatric Times, complete the posttest and the evaluation.
 (Note: A score of at least 70% must be achieved in order to be awarded credit.)

 The posttest will be scored instantly and results will be shown onscreen.
 Please make a copy of your test results for your continuing education records.
 After submitting the activity evaluation, you may then print a Statement of Credit for your records.

 You must keep your own records of this activity.
 Copy this information and include it in your continuing education file for reporting purposes.